wajahatkhan96/CS-598-Project-Wkhan25-and-XL170-/README.md

 # Unifying Heterogeneous Electronic Health Record Systems via Clinical Text-Based Code Embedding
 Original author: Kyunghoon Hur, Jiyoung Lee, Jungwoo Oh, Wesley Price, Young-Hak Kim, Edward Choi

+# Note:
+To do the preprocessing of the downloaded data, train and evaluate the CodeEmb model on MIMIC-III dataset, run DL4H_Project.ipynb.
+To train and evaluate the DescEmb model on MIMIC-III dataset, run DL4HProject.ipynb

 Reproduced by : Wajahat Khan and Xiaojun Lin

 This repository provides official Pytorch code to implement DescEmb, a code-agnostic EHR predictive model.